pyth-network/governance/docs/constitution/pyth-dao-constitution.md

 - **Pyth Forum:** the system adopted by the DAO to manage PIP, organize the voting process and provide connectivity to the governance contract on the Solana Blockchain
 - **Pythian Multisig Wallet:** smart contract wallet signed by the elected members of the Pythian Council
 - **Price Feed Multisig Wallet:** smart contract wallet signed by the elected members of the Price Feed Council
-- **Operations Wallet:** smart contract wallet used by council members to submit PIPs on-chain.
+- **Operations Wallet:** wallet used by council members to submit PIPs on-chain.
 Each council has access to a dedicated and separate Operations Wallet.
+This shared wallet can be used by automated processes to make proposals or by council members to propose large proposals that would otherwise require many hardware wallet signatures.
 - **PGAS:** utility token exclusively used in the Pythnet Appchain, governed by the Pyth DAO
 - **Pythnet Appchain:** blockchain instance dedicated to the production of the pyth data, governed by the Pyth DAO
 - **Pyth DAO LLC Agreement:** ipfs://QmP2GmL1n2WbHd7AtHqyXVWFyyHH36aZLfVZbNoqhommJi